dested/OrbitalGa.me/README.md

 ## Features/Bugs

-- [ ] add arrows to direct you to where the action is
 - [ ] improve bot logic
 - [ ] why do things get so jumpy when it lags
 - [ ] add audio